This Is My House (TV series)

 This Is My House is a British game show created by Richard Bacon and Nick Weidenfeld, which first aired on BBC One on 24 March 2021.
 The first series was presented by Stacey Dooley.
+The second series had no presenter instead being narrated by Sophie Willan.

 Each episode sees four contestants (the homeowner and three imposters) attempting to convince a panel of celebrities that they are the real owner of a house.

 For Red Nose Day 2022, Ricky Hatton, Claire Richards, Deborah Meaden, and Robert Rinder took part in a one-off celebrity special.

 Critical reception

 In a review in The Guardian, Lucy Mangan awarded the opening episode five stars out of five, calling it "all the best bits of Big Brother, Through the Keyhole and Would I Lie to You?, with a large dash of subjective Guess Who? thrown in."

 International versions

 An Italian version, Questa è casa mia!, aired on Real Time in 2022.